- Places to Explore

 There are two entrances to this intriguing site.
 A good strategy is to start at the Roman Theater, at the southern entrance.
 After exploring, you can then leave through the northern entrance.
 If you're short on time, enter through the northern entrance and take a quicker tour of the site.
 At either entrance, pick up the free brochure and map.

 Entry to the Roman Theater is through one of the vomitoria (arched tunnels that served as entrances for the public).
-Herod's theaters—here and elsewhere in Israel—were the first of their kind in the ancient Near East.
+Herod's theaters—here as elsewhere in Israel—were the first of their kind in the ancient Near East.
 The theater today seats 3,600 and is a spectacular venue for summer concerts and performances.
-What you see today is predominantly a reconstruction.
+What you see today is largely a reconstruction.
 Only a few of the seats of the cavea (where the audience sat) near the orchestra are original, in addition to some of the stairs and the decorative wall at the front of the stage.

-The huge Herodian Amphitheater is a horseshoe-shape stadium with sloping sides filled with rows of stone seats.
+The huge Herodian Amphitheater is a horseshoe-shaped stadium with sloping sides filled with rows of stone seats.
 It's most likely the one mentioned by 1st-century AD historian Josephus Flavius in The Jewish War.
 A crowd of 10,000 watched horse and chariot races and various sporting events here some 2,000 years ago.
 Up the wooden steps, you'll see the street's beautiful and imaginative mosaic floors in the bathhouse complex of the Roman-Byzantine administrative area.

 A wonderful finale to your trip to Caesarea, especially at sunset, is the beachfront Roman Aqueduct.
 The chain of arches tumbling northward until they disappear beneath the sand is a captivating sight.
 During Roman times, the demand for a steady water supply was considerable, but the source was a spring about 13 km (8 mi) away in the foothills of Mt.
 Carmel.
-Workers had to cut a channel approximately 6½ km (4 mi) long through solid rock before the water was piped into the aqueduct.
+Workers cut a channel approximately 6½ km (4 mi) long through solid rock before the water was piped into the aqueduct.
 In the 2nd century, Hadrian doubled its capacity by adding a new channel.
-Today you can walk along the aqueduct and see marble plaques dedicated to support the troops of various legions who toiled here.
+Today you can walk along the aqueduct and see marble plaques dedicated to the troops of various legions who toiled here.